 We offer about 150 shows/concerts during one year, unique collaborations with local artists and workshops for children all over the world.
 We want to convey a more optimistic, peaceful and creative vision of the future through music and encounters.”

-Just before Liesbeth’s departure Taurus Quartet made a new CD recording with music by Beethoven, Webern, Kurtag, Scelsi, de Machaut, de la Rue… something to look forward to this autumn!!
+Just before Liesbeth’s departure Taurus Quartet made a new CD recording with music by Beethoven, Webern, Kurtag, Scelsi, de Machaut, de la Rue… SLOW!!

 Taurus Quartet has completed its first CD project!
 A musical diptych with works by Schubert and Janáček, with the overarching theme ‘the approaching death’: Horizon funèbre.